alxjrvs/gnar-cli/README.md

 before being run.

 1. Run `yarn` to install dependencies
-1. Run `yarn start` to start the TypeScript compiler in watch mode.
+1. Run `yarn build:watch` to start the TypeScript compiler in watch mode.
-1. Run `node dist/index.js` to run the 'compiled' application
+1. Run `yarn dev` to run the local build of the application

 [typescript]: https://www.typescriptlang.org/